 Thasos is the northernmost island of Greece and among its largest.
-It lies across from Kavala at a distance of 18 nautical miles.
+It lies across from Kavala, 18 nautical miles away.
 It was liberated from the Ottomans in 1912 and became part of the Modern Greek state.

 Of all the Greek Islands, Thasos is a true authentic.
 While some of its neighbours have added international elements, Thasos has remained traditional to a T.